31 December Journal Prompts for a Busy Month

 If you have to walk to another room or go out of your way to pick up your journal, chances are it won’t be appealing to write in it.
 We humans love the path of least resistance and feel deterred by difficult things!

 So keep your journal visible and reachable.
 For example, if you’re a morning journaler, always keep your journal on your coffee table while you sip your morning coffee.
 Like journaling on your lunch break?
 Keep your journal at the corner of your desk.
-Make it work for you!
+Make your routine of these daily December prompts work for you!

 Tip #3: Remember that you can’t do it wrong!